A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Squealing like a pig with unhinged laughter.
 No. No. No. I don't care if "that's the way I laugh" or "I just saw a hilarious video".
 The EDS is a workspace, and unhinged laughter is evidence that you and your friends are likely NOT ACTUALLY working.
 It's very distracting to others when you are joking around constantly.
 Please don't do this.

 Clicky mechanical keyboards.
 Nope.
 No way.
 You can use an external keyboard, but not some mechanical noise maker.
 I don't care if that's "what works best for you".
 Use it in your private life but not in spaces shared with others.
 It's an EXTREMELY personal choice that forces others around you to suffer.
 Don't do this.
 It's a jerk move.
+Stop giving people additional reasons to hate you.

 Having Loud Conversations in the EDS.
 The EDS is not a play-place.
 If you want to have raucous conversations, tell jokes, or laugh maniacally, please go elsewhere.